Precision Many-Body Study of the Berezinskii-Kosterlitz-Thouless Transition and Temperature-Dependent Properties in the Two-Dimensional Fermi Gas

-In Fig.~\ref{fig:RKPairWvfc}, we show the evolution of the spin-singlet pairing wavefunction at three temperatures.
-At low temperature, $T/T_F=0.0625$ (panel c), the system is inside or close to the superfluid phase, and the results are quantitatively close to the ground state values~\cite{Shihao2015}, which provide a consistency check.
-In the BCS regime ($\log(k_Fa)=+3.00$), the pairing wavefunction shows a sharp peak around the Fermi surface, and in real space it extends through the whole system with a wave of approximate wavelength $\lambda_{BCS}=2\pi/k_F$, indicating a Cooper pair with size comparable to the system size.
-In the BEC regime ($\log(k_Fa)=-1.00$), the pairing wavefunction becomes rather flat in reciprocal space, and tightly bound in real space with size much smaller than the inter-particle spacing $1/k_F$.
-Between these limits, the pairing wavefunction provides a visualization of the crossover process.
-As the interaction strength increases, the wave function smoothly evolves across a strongly interacting ``unitary'' regime, with the peak at short distance growing rapidly and the tail of the real-space wavefunction decaying correspondingly.
+In Fig.~\ref{fig:RKPairWvfc}, we show the evolution of the spin-singlet pairing wave function at three temperatures.
+At low temperature, $T/T_F=0.0625$ [panel (c)], the system is inside or close to the superfluid phase, and the results are quantitatively close to the ground state values~\cite{Shihao2015}, which provide a consistency check.
+In the BCS regime [$\log(k_Fa)=+3.00$], the pairing wave function shows a sharp peak around the Fermi surface, and in real space it extends through the whole system with a wave of approximate wavelength $\lambda_{BCS}=2\pi/k_F$, indicating a Cooper pair with size comparable to the system size.
+In the BEC regime [$\log(k_Fa)=-1.00$], the pairing wave function becomes rather flat in reciprocal space, and tightly bound in real space with size much smaller than the interparticle spacing $1/k_F$.
+Between these limits, the pairing wave function provides a visualization of the crossover process.
+As the interaction strength increases, the wave function smoothly evolves across a strongly interacting ``unitary'' regime, with the peak at short distance growing rapidly and the tail of the real-space wave function decaying correspondingly.

-Towards higher temperatures $T/T_F=0.125$ and $T/T_F=0.25$ as shown in Fig.~\ref{fig:RKPairWvfc}(b) and (a), the peak of the pairing wavefunction $\phi_{\uparrow\downarrow}(\mathbf{k})$ is suppressed.
+Towards higher temperatures $T/T_F=0.125$ and $T/T_F=0.25$ as shown in Figs.~\ref{fig:RKPairWvfc}(b) and ~\ref{fig:RKPairWvfc}(a), the peak of the pairing wave function $\phi_{\uparrow\downarrow}(\mathbf{k})$ is suppressed.
 Correspondingly the tail of the real-space wave function is seen to decay significantly as $T/T_F$ is increased.This trend is more pronounced in the BCS regime at $\log(k_Fa)=+3.00$ (black lines).
 The evolution of the pairing wave function versus temperatures in the crossover and BEC regimes are more gradual.
 The difference in the pairing wave function appears to be quite mild with respect to whether the system is in the normal or superfluid phase, i.e., whether above or below the transition temperature given in Fig.~\ref{fig:BKTPhaseDiagram}.
 (A larger difference is seen in the finite-size condensate fraction~\cite{Suppl}.)

 The momentum distributions for fermions and Cooper pairs can be measured in experiments~\cite{Ries2015}.
 To allow direct comparisons, we have computed both quantities in our AFQMC calculations.
 The pair momentum distribution is obtained by extending the pairing matrix in Eq.~(\ref{eq:Qeq0PairingMat}) to Cooper pairs with finite center-of-mass momentum $\mathbf{Q}$ as